CAKR: Commutative algebra k-mer representations for genomics: Results

-To evaluate the effectiveness of the proposed CAKL method, illustrated by the workflow in Fig.~\ref{fig:workflow}, we consider three key applications: genetic variant identification, phylogenetic analysis, and viral classification.
-In the first of these, genetic variant identification is a critical application of genetics and bioinformatics that tracks genetic variations of selected gene lists associated with specific diseases, phenotypes, and populations, for which alignment methods are typically favored.
-Additionally, phylogenetic analysis of genetic sequences plays a fundamental role in elucidating evolutionary relationships both among and within species, where alignment-free methods have advantages \cite{nei1996phylogenetic, bellgard1999dynamic}.
+To evaluate the effectiveness of the proposed CAKR method, illustrated by the workflow in Fig.~\ref{fig:workflow}, we consider three key applications: genetic variant classification, phylogenetic tree reconstruction, and viral classification.
+Genetic variant classification is an important application in genetics and bioinformatics.
+It tracks genetic variations in selected gene lists associated with specific diseases, phenotypes, and populations, for which alignment methods are typically favored.
+Additionally, phylogenetic tree reconstruction of genetic sequences plays a fundamental role in elucidating evolutionary relationships both among and within species, where alignment-free methods have advantages \cite{nei1996phylogenetic, bellgard1999dynamic}.
 Finally, viral classification is a general machine learning approach for the genetic analysis and prediction of unknown viral sequences.
 It is challenging to design a unified approach for these diverse tasks.